MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-previousversions.md

 <!-- Description-Source-ADMX -->
 This policy setting lets you hide the list of previous versions of files that are on local disks.
 The previous versions could come from the on-disk restore points or from backup media.

-- If you enable this policy setting, users cannot list or restore previous versions of files on local disks.
+- If you enable this policy setting, users can't list or restore previous versions of files on local disks.

-- If you disable this policy setting, users cannot list and restore previous versions of files on local disks.
+- If you disable this policy setting, users can't list and restore previous versions of files on local disks.

-- If you do not configure this policy setting, it defaults to disabled.
+- If you don't configure this policy setting, it defaults to disabled.
 <!-- DisableLocalPage_1-Description-End -->

 <!-- DisableLocalPage_1-Editable-Begin -->